Magnimont/Status-Role-Bot/README.md

   </a>
 </p>

-> A Chatbot Robot For Discord Based On Brainshop Api!
+> A Discord Bot which Gives You A Role For Putting Custom Status!

 ### 🏠 [Homepage](https://mikuni.tech)